10-list Recoloring of Planar Graphs: Discharging

-Since $x_3, x_4, x_5$ are all $6$-vertices, vertex $x_3$ has no $5$-neighbor, or else $G$ contains (RC\subref{5265a-fig}).
+So assume instead that $x_4$ is a $6$-vertex; note that $x_4$ is not needy, or $G$ contains (RC\subref{5264a-fig}).
+Since $x_3, x_4, x_5$ are all $6$-vertices, $x_3$ has no $5$-neighbor, or else $G$ contains (RC\subref{5265a-fig}).
 Further, at most one of $x_2$ and $y_3$ is needy, or $G$ has a reducible configuration (e.g., if $x_2$ and $y_3$ are $6$-vertices with $5$-neighbors $y'$ and $y''$, then $G[\{v,w_3,w_4,x_2,x_3,x_4,x_5,y_3,y',y''\}]$ contains (RC\subref{5367a-fig})).
-Also, $y_4$ is not needy or else $G$ contains (RC\subref{526571a-fig}).
+Also, $y_4$ is not needy or else $G$ contains (RC\subref{526571a-fig}), with the degree of the $7$-vertex decreased to $6$.
 Thus, $x_3$ has at most two needy neighbors: $w_3$ and at most one of $x_2$ and $y_3$.
 Furthermore, if $x_3$ has $w_2$ as its unique $7^+$-neighbor, then neither $x_2$ nor $y_3$ is needy, or else $G$ contains (RC\subref{5267c-fig}) or (RC\subref{5268b-fig}).
 Thus, $x_3$ sends $1/6$ to $v$ via $w_3$, and we are done.

 \textbf{Case 2: \bm{$x_5$} is a \bm{$7^+$}-vertex.} See Figure~\ref{5-76766bfig}.
 If both $w_3$ and $w_4$ have $v$ as their unique $5$-neighbor, then $x_5$ gives $1/6$ to $v$ via each of $w_3$ and $w_4$, and we are done.
 So assume that $w_3$ or $w_4$ has another $5$-neighbor.
 If both have second $5$-neighbors, say $y'$ and $y''$, then $G[\{v,w_3,w_4,y',y''\}]$ contains (RC\subref{5362a-fig}).
 So assume that $w_3$ has $v$ as its unique $5$-neighbor, but $w_4$ has a $5$-neighbor other than $v$; call it $y'$.
 So $x_5$ sends $1/6$ to $v$ via $w_3$.
 If $x_3$ or $x_4$ is a $7^+$-vertex, then it gives $1/6$ to $v$ via $w_3$ and we are done.
 So assume that $x_3$ and $x_4$ are both $6$-vertices.